"There is no mandate for raising tax rates," Boehner says

-Some of the tea party-backed GOP freshmen who had helped their party secure control two years ago were given the heave-ho Tuesday by voters.
+Voters gave a heave-ho Tuesday to a significant number of tea party-backed GOP freshmen who had helped their party secure control two years ago.
 They include Reps.
 Joe Walsh and Bobby Schilling of Illinois, Ann Marie Buerkle and Nan Hayworth of New York and Francisco Canseco of Texas.

 Democratic winners included Rep. John Barrow, a Georgia moderate Democrat; Rep. Jesse Jackson, Jr., who has been receiving treatment for a mood disorder; and Joseph Kennedy III of Massachusetts.